 College for all Texans

-CAMP is the College Assistance Migrant program, a unique educational program that helps students from migrant and seasonal farmworking backgrounds succceed in college.
+CAMP is the College Assistance Migrant program, a unique educational program that helps students from migrant and seasonal farmworking backgrounds succeed in college.
 See the CAMP map here.

 CAMP was established in 1972 and has helped over 20,000 students accomplish their educational goals.

-CAMP offers pre-college transition and first-year support services to help students develop the skills needed to stay in school and succcessfully graduate from college.
+CAMP offers pre-college transition and first-year support services to help students develop the skills needed to stay in school and successfully graduate from college.